The Wizarding World of Harry Potter

 Show schedule and other information

 Show times aren’t published in Universal’s in-park guide map, as the park ONLY announces showtimes on the Official Universal Studios Hollywood mobile app on the day of your visit in the “Park Updates” tab.
-Show times are also posted on the Studio Directory boards around the park.
+Recommended show times are also posted on the Digital Studio Directory boards around the park.
 However, that doesn’t stop us from providing you some insider tips and tricks – please see that section below.

 IMPORTANT: please note that, as of right now, The Nighttime Lights at Hogwarts Castle is a seasonal experience at Universal Studios Hollywood.